phf/jb/README.md

 number of bytes allocated per iteration.
 (That last number can be rather flakey because garbage collection behavior is not exactly deterministic.)

+## Disclaimer

+The measurements `jb` produces are *not* particularly accurate.
+They are, however, *accurate enough* to measure *obvious differences* in performance.
+(At least as long as `jb` has been used correctly that is.)
+If accuracy is what you need, please use an *actual* profiler.

 ## Credits / Inspiration